-Renewal projects Points Available Description Program Evaluation ranking HUD emphasizes performance of funded programs.
-High (meets 75% or more of measured outcomes and outputs by project type detailed in section IV) 9 The latest program evaluation available (FY2022) evaluates each project based on its performance for the period 7/1/2021 - 12/31/2021.
-Program Evaluation rankings are determined by measuring Medium (meets at least 50% but less than 75% of measured outcomes and outputs by project type detailed in section IV) 5 outputs and outcomes inclusive of Households Served, Successful Housing Outcomes based on destination at exit, Housing Stability, Occupancy, Recidivism, Change in Income and annual Program Low/Not rated (meets less than 50% of measured outcomes and outputs by project type detailed in section IV) 1 Review and Certification to confirm compliance with HUD and local regulations, by project type, as detailed in section IV.
-Participant Eligibility for permanent supportive housing is ensured and enforced via the Unified Supportive Housing System and, therefore, is not incorporated into the Program Evaluation.
-The Program Performance Measurement and Program Performance Standards sections of this document detail the performance ranking.
+Renewal projects Points Available Description Program Performance scoring The CoC emphasizes performance of funded High (meets 75% or more of measured outcomes and outputs by project type detailed in section IV) 10 programs.
+The latest program evaluation available (FY2023) evaluates each project based on its performance for the period 7/1/2022 - 12/31/2022.
+Program Evaluation ratings are Medium (meets at least 50% but less than 75% of measured outcomes and outputs by project type detailed in section IV) 6 determined by measuring outputs and outcomes inclusive of Households Served, Successful Housing Outcomes based on destination at exit, Housing Stability, Occupancy, Recidivism, Change in Income, Low/Not rated (meets less than 50% of measured outcomes and outputs by project type detailed in section IV) 2 Income from Employment, Cost Effectiveness and annual Program Review and Certification to confirm compliance with HUD and local regulations, by project type, as detailed in section IV.
+The Program Performance Measurement and Program Performance Standards sections of this document detail the performance rating.
 For the Joint TH/RRH projects, the average of the separate project scores will be used for the combined project scoring.
-Usage of HUD grant funds HUD emphasizes effective utilization of funds.
-100% funds used 10 Programs are scored based on the total grant 80-99% funds used 8 amount and the amount that was drawn down from 60-79% funds used 5 HUD for the most recent closed grant cycle 40-59% funds used 2 (6/30/2022).
-0-39% funds used 0 Maximum possible points 19 Minimum possible points 1
+Usage of HUD grant funds scoring The CoC emphasizes effective utilization of funds.
+100% funds used 10 Programs are scored based on the total grant 80-99% funds used 8 amount and the amount that was drawn down from 60-79% funds used 5 HUD for the most recent closed grant cycle 40-59% funds used 2 (6/30/2023).
+0-39% funds used 0 Special barriers program scoring 0 The CoC is not assigning any additional points for a special barriers criteria.
+All projects in the CoC are serving the most vulnerable population.
+The vulnerability is determined based on standardized criteria system-wide and projects do serve the highest priority clients system-wide for each of the respective project types.
+Maximum possible points 20 Minimum possible points 2